Jonghyun-Chung/Cornell_Auto_Enrollment/README.md

 >use **enroll_before.py** when you are waiting for your enrollment period.
 It checks whether it is a valid enrollment time or not.

 ## Tips
->you can use headless chrome for better speed
+>you can use headless chrome for a better speed